ericdasse28/wine-quality-prediction-modeling/README.md

 ## Data and model versioning

-We use DVC to version data and model.
+We use DVC to version data and the ML model.